mewc/mewc/README.md

 # G'day

 [I'm Carter](https://linktr.ee/mewc)
-I've worked for a bunch of cool places like The Lumery, Linktree and Safesite and now I'm Head of Engineering at TRENDii doing AI powered contextual advertising
+I've worked for a bunch of cool places like Linktree, The Lumery, TRENDii and Safesite and now I'm Head of Engineering at Kanopi building embedded saas products

 Engineering meaning Data, Product, Architecture, SRE, Security, Product Engineering and all in between 😲